How to Use Bat Guano Fertilizer Safely In Your Garden

 How to Make Bat Guano Tea

 The best way to utilize the full potential of guano is to brew an aerated compost tea out of it.
-To make a potent guano tea, you need to add liquid or powdery guano into warm water, then aerate it with an air pump.
+To make a potent guano tea, you need to add liquid or powdery guano into warm water, and then aerate it with an air pump.
 However, beware that this tea will produce a severely unpleasant odor.

 Here’s how you can make this beneficial tea: